- Reverse Itinerary available

 There is ample time to identify and photograph flowers and a complimentary wildflower booklet on Western Australia’s unique wildflowers is included.

-New Norcia Benedictine History, Swan Valley and Seasonal WA Wildflowers
+Full Day Pinnacles Desert, New Norcia and WA Wildflowers

 Wave Rock, York, WA Wildflowers & Aboriginal Culture